Archive What it means to be cyberbullied

 One day, Valeria Kovtun received a message from one of her followers on Instagram, showing her a screenshot of a profile under a different name, but with her pictures and data!

 She was notified by Google and later by Facebook, that there were suspicious activities going on in her accounts.
-She panicked and tried to change her passwords, but the hacker was making it difficult for her.
+She panicked and tried to change her password, but the hacker was making it difficult for her.

 Eventually, Facebook blocked her profile and luckily, Google identified the hack and let Valeria change her password.
 Even though she came out victorious, the fear remained…

-She decided to make her accounts more secure by STAYING ALERT, because as she says there is a lack of regulation on social media.
+She decided to make her accounts more secure by STAYING ALERT because as she says there is a lack of regulation on social media.

-Even if the number of people who can view your posts is limited, your privacy is still at stake as you can hardly make sure everyone from your friends list is adhering to the code of ethics.
+Even if the number of people who can view your posts is limited, your privacy is still at stake as you can hardly make sure everyone from your friend’s list is adhering to the code of ethics.

 4. Kenneth Weishuhn’s tragic story on Family Orbit is a case of being attacked because of one’s sexual orientation, which should make parents more aware to protect their children: